Heiss/Sciebo-Install/README.md

 poetry run sciebords
 ```

-The application will look for a `config.yaml`.
-But you can also set your config stuff for this tool into the sciebo RDS needed `values.yaml`, so you only have to maintain a single yaml file.
-Just append the content of `config.yaml` to your `values.yaml`.
-For options, please take a look into the `config.yaml.example`, because it holds everything with documentation you can configure for this app.
+The application will look for a `values.yaml`, which is needed for the sciebo RDS helm supported installation process.
+So you only have to maintain a single yaml file.
+Just append the content of `config.yaml.example` to your `values.yaml`.
+But you can also set your config stuff for this tool in a separated `config.yaml` with `--config` flag.
+For options for the configuration, please take a look into the `config.yaml.example`, because it holds everything with documentation you can configure for this app.
 Also you should take a look into the help parameter, because it shows, what the tool can do for you.

 ## Developer installation